NiHoel/cirspecte/README.md

 * Support for precise panorama placement and orientation

 ## Not supported
-* Viewing tours on the web
 * Displaying single panoramas (not the focus of this software)
-* Panoramas with less than 360° and non-spherical projection
 * Fancy features added to a panorama

-## Example
-1. Download and unzip bundle-v0.1.zip under the releases tab
-2. Open index.html with Firefox or Chrome
-3. Drop the "demo" folder on the droparea OR select it via "Select root directory"

 ## How to use
 * Use external programs to stitch panorams, see (https://havecamerawilltravel.com/photographer/panorama-stitching-best-apps/) for an overview